AbdouSeck/struggles-with/content/post/hello-world.md

 >   4. There is also this highly unlikely scenario where between the time the function is triggered to run and the time it reaches line number 46, someone crazy fast person goes ahead and deletes the copied file or even the bucket itself.
 As a result, we would end trying to load a file that's no longer there.
 >   5. Last, but far from being least, we have the `wait_for_job` function throw a `RuntimeError` if the load job is unsuccessful.

 Any one of these scenarios could cause the script to throw an error.
 So, it's very vital that we be able to see some type of logs when the script raises some exception.
 You'll be happy to know that the logs do exist and can be fetched--I mean, this is `Google` after all.
-In any cases, when your script runs, you can inspect most the available logs from within your `GCP` console or by using `gcloud logs` in your terminal.
+In any case, when your script runs, you can inspect most the available logs from within your `GCP` console or by using `gcloud logs` in your terminal.

 > ### The actual struggles